Main Points

 By the afternoon, only parts of the Basque country in the north will still be marked red, and on Thursday no part of Spain will be rated either red or orange.

-Power outages in France
+Power cuts in France

 About 68,000 households were without electricity in western France on Wednesday, authorities said – the country’s first major power outage of the latest bout of extreme weather.